cmpolis/Pagify/README.md

 `pages` - an array of page names

-`default` - the page that is loaded by default or 'empty' for an empty div
+`default` - the page that is loaded by default or 'null' for an empty div

 `animation` - the jQuery animation that is used to show pages, i.e. `fadeIn`, `show`, `slideUp`, `slideDown`. __`show` is used by default.__